preservim/vim-pencil/README.markdown

 ...where by default, files of type `text` will use hard line endings, but with autoformat disabled.

-(*) Advanced users will want to check out `g:pencil#autoformat_exclude` to set highlight groups for which autoformat will not be enabled.
+(\*) Advanced users will want to check out `g:pencil#autoformat_blacklist` to set highlight groups for which autoformat will not be enabled.

 ### Manual formatting